SankalpM-29/Tensorflow_demo/README.md

-# Tensorflow demo using mnist
+# Tensorflow demo

+Learning about diffferent functionalities of Tensorflow.